FTBTeam/FTB-Echoes/README.md

 * `icon` - the resource location for an icon image; may be omitted if `item` is specified
 * `command` - a command to run on behalf of the player, with the permission level specified in `permission_level`.
   * This is exclusive with the `item` field.
-* `permission_level` - option integer permission level in range 1-4.
+* `permission_level` - optional integer permission level for running commands, in range 1-4.
 Defaults to 1.

 ## Support